Jetplan7/solana-hosted-api/README.md

-# Fix: Raydium auto-pool was picking CLMM (Concentrated)
+# Raydium SOL/USDC is returning CLMM (Concentrated)

-Your /raydium-raw output shows:
+Your Raydium API response shows:
 - type: "Concentrated"
 - programId: CAMMC...
-(Raydium CLMM)

-But the Raydium `Liquidity.makeSwapInstructionSimple` builder is for AMM v4 pools, which have OpenBook market fields like marketId/marketBids/etc.
+That means the pool is **Raydium CLMM**, not AMM v4.
+AMM v4 swap builders need OpenBook market accounts; CLMM does not use them.

 This build:
-- fetches multiple pools from Raydium API
-- filters out CLMM
-- picks the best compatible AMM v4 pool
+- Adds /raydium-raw so you can see the raw pool object
-- supports mode=raydium_swap (swap-only) to confirm pool selection works

-## After deploy
-- GET /raydium-pool  -> should return a pool object with fields authority/openOrders/marketId/etc (not "Concentrated")
+- Adds /raydium-sdk-exports so we can patch SDK function names if needed
-- POST /build-tx with mode=raydium_swap to confirm instruction building works.
+- Supports POST /build-tx with mode=clmm_swap (swap-only) using best-effort CLMM builders

-Once swap-only works, we re-enable the Solend flashloan path on top.
+## Configure
+POST /config:
+{
+  "user": {
+    "userSourceTokenAccount": "<YOUR USDC ATA>",
+    "userDestinationTokenAccount": "<YOUR wSOL ATA>" },
+  "settings": { "cuLimit": 1600000, "cuPriceMicroLamports": 80000, "requireSimulation": true }
+}

+## Test
+- GET /health
+- GET /raydium-raw
+- POST /build-tx: { userPublicKey, mode:"clmm_swap", amountIn:1000000, minAmountOut:0 }

+If build fails, open /raydium-sdk-exports and paste the exports list + the error.